 The goals of MediaMasters are based on the Media Literacy Competence Model.

 MediaMasters is played during the yearly Dutch Media Literacy Week.
-In 2018, the Dutch Media Literacy Week will be held from 16 to 23 November and has the theme ‘Can you put your finger on it?’
+In 2019, the Dutch Media Literacy Week will be held from 8 to 15 November and has the theme ‘On or off?’

 » Read more about the Dutch Media Literacy Week here.